IronOxidizer/lemmy-lite/README.md

 ## TODO

-0. Communicate to api exclusively in docker at 8536 (don't expose), bind/expose on port 0.0.0.0:1132/tcp->docker:1131/tcp, use nginx for routing
 0. Fix user and community links (change markdown interpretation for same-site links)
 0. Change API to use web sockets instead of http
 1. Reimplement static gzipping exclusively at compile time